Shanmukh459/Game-hub/README.md

 ### Desktop

-- Inital screen with Games as title
+- Initial screen with Games as title

 ![image](https://github.com/user-attachments/assets/0b531968-7d30-4784-a0a0-2a70ce9a76d6)